Register now to express your interest in the Circle of Support Pilot Program

 Are my mentoring sessions private?

-All Peer Mentors are IDFA Volunteers and abide by the IDFA Code of Conduct and Privacy and Confidentiality Policy.
+All Peer Mentors are IDFA Volunteers and abide by IDFA Code of Conduct and Privacy, Disclosure and Confidentiality Policies.

 What areas can I receive support?